Simon-kercode/Simon-kercode/README.md

-- 👋 Hi, I’m @Simon-kercode
+- 👋 Hi, I’m @Simon-kercode.
-- 👀 I’m interested in web developpement, video games, hardware, motorcycle
+- 👀 I’m interested in web developpement, video games, hardware, motorcycle.
-- 🌱 I’m currently learning full stack web developpement as a student in 2023 Kercode Session
+- 🌱 I’m currently learning full stack web developpement as a student in 2023 Kercode Session.
-- 🌱 I hope become a student in
+- 🌱 I'm actually looking for an internship.

 <!---
 Simon-kercode/Simon-kercode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.